|

 Frequently Asked Questions for Crew Candidates

-The Crew Service is Member Benefit managed by the Salty Dawg Sailing Association (SDSA) and is a service that connects Crew with Captains for any sailing purpose at any time.
+The Crew Finder is Member Benefit managed by the Salty Dawg Sailing Association (SDSA) and connects Crew with Captains for any sailing purpose at any time.
 It is not a delivery service.
-Crew utilize this service to broaden their sailing experience and satisfy their passion for sailing.
-Captains utilize this service to find Crew to assist with duties such as standing watch, to mentor fellow sailors, or to find an experienced leader.
-As a non-profit educational and social sailing organization, we hope the Crew Service will be utilized to educate and assist sailors while fostering long term relationships.
+Crew utilize this forum to broaden their sailing experience and satisfy their passion for sailing.
+Captains utilize the crew finder to find Crew to assist with duties such as standing watch, to mentor fellow sailors, or to find an experienced leader.
+As a non-profit educational and social sailing organization, we hope the Crew Finder will be utilized to educate and assist sailors while fostering long term relationships.

 All SDSA members are eligible to participate either as a Captain in search of Crew, or a Crew looking for an opportunity to sail.